You are listening to the Sean Hannity Radio Show Podcast.

 She definitely has some of the risk factors.

-Uh as we age, if we travel a lot, if we don't have good circulation, the fact that she has a history of a blood clot.
+As we age, if we travel a lot, if we don't have good circulation, the fact that she has a history of a blood clot are all positive indicators.

-For example, if somebody does have a history of blood clots, and there's a question as to whether or not it was a flashlight, a diasopam pen, I don't really know.
+Dr. Lunder, for example, if somebody does have a history of blood clots, and there's a question as to whether or not it was a flashlight, a diazepam-pen, I don't really know, but certainly, and then when you couple that with that sort of twitching motion that seemed uncontrollable for a number of seconds with her, could that be an indication to you that that's a neurological event?

 It's used for sleep as well.

-So I don't actually I wouldn't be using that for seizures.
+So I don't, actually, I wouldn't be using that for seizures.

 So I don't agree that that's what it would be carried for.

-Dr. PIN a diet pin isn't used for insomnia and they wouldn't carry it around while she's in a public event for an acute episode of insomnia.
+And they wouldn't carry it around while she's in a public event for an acute episode of insomnia.

-The the PIN is for seizures.
+The pen is for seizures.

-In other words, if it was for anxiety or sleep, it would be given in the form of a pill not a pen.
+In other words, if it was for anxiety or sleep, it would be given in the form of a pill, not a pen.

-Right, which only makes perfect uh I would say more sense even for the team is you would rather carry pills around something that she could take with food or water, but wouldn't it require the process of a is this a sort could it be for a mild form of an anxiety disorder or is this something that people would need to be concerned about?
+Right, which only makes perfect, I would say, more sense, even for the team, is you would rather carry pills around, something that she could take with food or water, but wouldn't it require the process of a sort?

-If it was a mild form of anxiety you would use pills or uh other types of medicines, SSRIs or let me ask this if a person is prone to anxiety like this and there is a major national security crisis would we have to worry about such a person uh maybe not being able to handle the stress?
+Well, let me ask this: if a person is prone to anxiety like this and there is a major national security crisis, would we have to worry about such a person maybe not being able to handle the stress?

-There's a whole lot of conjecture here though.
+There's a whole lot of conjecture here, though.

 I want to play one for you and then get your reaction to it.

-A loss it I have one you talk and they go on and on and on for minutes and minutes at a time Dr. London what does that tell you?
+And they go on and on and on for minutes and minutes at a time.

-It could be from asthma, it could be from allergies I get that all the time from going down the wrong way.
+I get that all the time from something going down the wrong way.

 But it happens all the time.